coldbox-modules/cbMockData/readme.md

 You can also create your own content by using a supplier closure/lambda as your type.
 This is a function that will create the content and return it for you.

-> Please note that this only works when using the direct function call approach, not the service
+> Please note that this only works when using the direct function call approach, not the REST service since you have to pass in a closure.

 ```js
 "name" : function( index ){